chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 curl -O https://raw.githubusercontent.com/chainguard-dev/edu-images-demos/734e6171ee69f0e0dbac95e6ebc1759ac18bf00a/nginx/data/inky.png
 ```

 Now, return to the `nginxdemo` directory you created.
-Here we will create the `nginx.conf` configuration file used by NGINX to run the local webserver.
+Here we will create the `nginx.conf` configuration file used by nginx to run the local webserver.
 We will demonstrate this using `nano`.

 ```shell
 nano nginx.conf
 ```

 Copy the following code into the configuration file.
-Be sure to update line 30 in the configuration to reference the path to the `data` directory you created in a previous step.
+Be sure to update the file path in the `location` directive in the configuration to reference the path from root to the `data` directory you created in a previous step.

 ```nginx
 worker_processes  1;